 Bug Three: Menu’s that animate from the side

 In the app I’m helping build, the side menu renders pretty funkily in RTL mode, I can’t show you a screenshot of this behaviour but it’s probably the quirkiest RTL bug I’ve seen.
-If you find an app with bad side menu behavior in RTL please share your screenshots with me.
+If you find an app with bad side menu behaviour in RTL please share your screenshots with me.
+I’ve also seen a pin login screen where the icons where flipped but the button presses weren’t.

 Bug Four: Icon’s aren’t flipped